EXECUTIVE DIRECTOR – SUSAN WOODFINE

 ASSISTANT DIRECTOR (HEALTH AND SOCIAL SERVICES) – ANNA CONE

-Anna grew up in New Mexico in a Ukrainian, Scottish, and Irish family.
-She immigrated to Canada in 1991 and has worked in the field of socio-cultural development in Rimouski as a musician, a teacher and an engaged citizen for almost 30 years.
-She currently serves on the board of the Cégep de Rimouski, sits on the CISSS-BSL Regional Access Committee and plays double bass in the Orchestre Symphonique de l’Estuaire.
-In 2017, Anna graduated with a bachelors of social work from UQAT/UQAR as HLSL’s Dialogue McGill Community Leadership Bursary recipient and joined the Heritage team in 2018.
-Anna networks and builds partnerships with our health and social services partners to improve access to services in English.
+Anna grew up in the Southwestern United States in a Ukrainian, Scottish, and Irish family and has a deep-rooted appreciation for the beauty that cultural and linguistic diversity can bring to communities.
+She immigrated to Canada in 1991 and has worked in the field of socio-cultural development in Rimouski as a musician, a teacher and an engaged citizen for over 30 years.
+She currently devotes some of her time to community service as a Centre intégré de santé et services sociaux Bas-Saint-Laurent Regional Access Committee member and maintains her connection with the vibrant cultural community of the region as a double bassist and founding member of the Orchestre Symphonique de l’Estuaire.
+With support from Heritage Lower Saint Lawrence’s Dialogue McGill Community Leadership Bursary program, Anna graduated with a bachelor of social work from UQAT/UQAR in 2017 and officially joined the Heritage team in 2018.
+Anna networks, builds partnerships, and pilots projects with key health and social services stakeholders & service providers to improve access to services in English for English speakers residing in the Lower Saint Lawrence.

-ASSISTANT DIRECTOR (CULTURE AND HERITAGE) – MARGARET WINN
+ASSISTANT DIRECTOR (CULTURE, HERITAGE & COMMUNICATIONS) – MARGARET WINN